MVGdeOliveira/Python_Instacart_Project/README.md

 This is a fictive project where the data analyst should provide insights based on sales pattern for the stakeholders of Instacart.
 Instarcart is an online grocery store available as an app.

+Task is to perform data cleaning and quality check, do exploratory analysis and provide insights for a better segmentation of the data.

 ### Key questions worked on the scripts

 ● What are the busiest days of the week and hours of the day (i.e., the days and times with the most orders)?
 In order to schedule ads at